kleinfreund/retrieve/README.md

 ### Request content type guessing

-The content type for the request is guessed based on the request body format (if one isn't set already).
+The content type header for the request is guessed based on the request body format (if a content type header isn't set already).

-- `application/octet-stream` if `config.data` is an `ArrayBuffer` of `Blob` object
+- `application/octet-stream` if `config.data` is an `ArrayBuffer` or `Blob` object
 - `text/plain` if `config.data` is a string
 - `application/json` if `config.data` is set and the request method isn't GET or HEAD